Matt Dohm’s 1974 Dodge Power Wagon…

 Vancouver Island, Canada

-Jeff Ball writes of
+Jeff Ball writes of his vehicles:

 “#1 (above) is my 1995 Plymouth Neon ACR sedan painted in Nitro yellow-green.
 SOHC

 2.0 liter, 5-speed.
 Performance goodies include K&N cone filter, Kirk